 \begin{video}[H]

-\setfloatlink{http://http://doi.org/10.5281/zenodo.18487904} {Patterns in 0.003 inch polyester shim stock, 12 inches long, bent into a quarter-circle with 4 inches free span, clamped with lower boundary moving laterally to the right and then to the left.
+\setfloatlink{http://doi.org/10.5281/zenodo.18487904} {Patterns in 0.003 inch (0.0762 mm) polyester shim stock, 12 inches (304.8 mm) long, bent into a quarter-cylinder with 4 inches (101.6 mm) free span, clamped with lower boundary moving laterally to the right and then to the left.
 The boundary is moved at 0.003 mm/s and the video is at 8x speed, at 24 Hz.
 Used for Figure \ref{spacetime}.
 (Credit: C. Redman) } \end{video}

 The transition from U to M and back in long sheets is as follows.
 First, a regular zipper of O-shaped oval indentations forms in rapid sequence in the U state.
 The crumples of this ``crystal'' then spread and subtly re-pair into a similar but more ``fluid'' array of S-shaped features, which move together as tightly bound pairs.
 Throughout this paper, we will refer to the O- and S-shaped pairs as ``O-valleys'' and ``S-ridges'', reflecting two different types of connection between the crumples.
 Through a sequence of mergers and edge escapes, the S pattern coarsens until a single S remains, which is finally expelled through an edge.
 In this M state, small ``puckers'' can be seen, indicative of the instability of ridges (here valleys) to indentation \cite{DiDonna02}.
 These are potential nucleation sites for crumples, although this process has been shown to be complex, involving rapid transients in which small unstable crumples enter from inflection points in intermediate aspect ratio sheets \cite{Hutton24}.
-Upon reversal of the boundary motion (the video breaks and re-starts after some of this motion), a single S-ridge is nucleated, and then its two constituent crumples separate with a hint of repulsion (explored in another paper \cite{Gimenopairs}), before a new O-valley is nucleated in between, leading to strong repulsion and splitting of the single S-ridge into two S-ridges.
+Upon reversal of the boundary motion (the video breaks and re-starts after some of this motion), a single S-ridge is nucleated, and then its two constituent crumples separate with a hint of repulsion, before a new O-valley is nucleated in between, leading to strong repulsion and splitting of the single S-ridge into two S-ridges.
 This sequence of splitting continues, regularly or irregularly, until a full array of S-ridges returns, then subtly re-pairs into an array of O-valleys and contracts, before the valleys close, annihilating all the crumples and returning the system to the U state.